 Some photographers will offer services for any occasion or type of session.
 Wedding photographers for the most part focus on working with couples and capturing weddings.
-Professional photographers that specialize in weddings and provide high-quality photographs with a consistent style charge from $4000 upwards to $8000+.
-They carry a higher price tag but unlike a large company, you can get to know and connect with your photographer one on one before hiring them.
+Professional photographers that specialize in weddings and provide high-quality photographs with a consistent style charge from $4000 upwards to $8000+ if they fall in the luxury category.
+They carry a higher price tag but unlike a large company, you actually get to know and connect with your photographer one on one before hiring them.
 You truly get to personalize your experience with them.
 Plus, you can guarantee that they will be the ones to show up on your wedding day (unless there is a case of an emergency).
 Professional photographers don’t take on as many clients throughout the year.
 This gives them time to focus on and really dedicate themselves to each couple they work for.

-If you’re engaged, would prefer a professional photographer who owns a small business and having your wedding in or near Houston TX, I’d love to chat with you.
+If you’re engaged, prefer a professional photographer who owns a small business, and are having your wedding in or near Houston TX, I’d love to chat with you.
 Though I’d love your business, there’s no obligation to book and if I’m not the right fit I’d be more than happy to refer you to another photographer.

 Is A Large Company Right For You?